-When selecting a strain or cannabis genetics to grow from seeds, whether regular or feminized, one of the biggest and main points of difference you may find between one variety or another is the classification of Indica versus Sativa.
-The fact that most cannabis strain varieties are a hybrid (combined combination) of the two classifications can make the matter confusing, especially if you are newer to growing or using cannabis recreationally or for therapeutic purposes.
+When selecting a strain or cannabis genetics to grow from seeds, whether regular or feminized, one of the biggest and main points of difference you may find between varieties is the classification of Indica versus Sativa.
+The fact that most cannabis strain varieties are a hybrid of the two classifications can make the matter confusing.
+Especially if you are newer to growing or using cannabis recreationally or for therapeutic purposes.

 When smoking, eating or vaping cannabis the effects can vary from one strain to another.
-Besides strength or potency levels ie how much you need to take for the desired effect, the actual experience can be dramatically different from one variety to another.
+Besides strength or potency levels, how much you need to take for the desired effect.
+The actual experience can be dramatically different from one variety to another.
 This is due in large part to the ratio of Indica to Sativa genetics in plant.

 In the effects of Sativa versus Indica, Sativa dominant strains will tend to have a higher degree of mental stimulation or “cerebral” effects.
-The type of experience from Sativa strains can be described as uplifting, giddy, happy, creative, motivational and energetic.
-Sometimes the effects for some people can be uncomfortable from a potent Sativa, for example evoking anxiety and paranoia.
+Sativa strains can be described as uplifting, giddy, happy, creative, motivational and energetic.
+Sometimes the effects for some people can be uncomfortable from a potent Sativa.
+For example, evoking anxiety and paranoia.
 While the effects will differ from person to person, they also differ from strain to strain.

-When it comes to growing cannabis plants, Sativa strains tend to finish as larger plants with wide branches, lacy looking thin leaves and longer, thinner more spear like buds.
+When it comes to growing cannabis plants, Sativa strains tend to finish as larger plants with wide branches.
+They have lacy looking thin leaves and longer, thinner more spear like buds.
 Yields are often heavier with Sativas.
-Sativa strains won’t require as much time in vegetative growth to finish at a good size–they do more development in flowering versus their Indica counterparts.
-However, the trade off is that typically more time is required in flowering (12/12 lighting) to reach maturity, ie usually 9 weeks and longer.
+Sativa strains won’t require as much time in vegetative growth to finish at a good size.
+They do more development in flowering versus their Indica counterparts.
+However, the trade off is that typically more time is required in flowering (12/12 lighting) to reach maturity Usually taking 9 weeks and longer.
 Sativa strains will tolerate higher humidity levels and warmer temperatures while they tend not to be as cold tolerant.

 In discussing Sativa versus Indica growth characteristics, Indica dominant strains tend to grow short and squat with wide leaves.
 The buds are typically short and tight with lots of density.
-There is typically more leaf to trim away at harvest on Indica strains, with the small leaves surrounding the buds often having significant levels of resin, ie why indicas originate from hash making regions, historically.
-Indica strains will require more time in vegetative growth to produce large yields per plant, as they will not develop much more stature once flowering starts.
-Indica dominant strains are usually mature 7 to 9 weeks once 12/12 lighting is provided as as natural day length shortens to the critical flowering duration.
+There is typically more leaf to trim away at harvest on Indica strain.
+The small leaves surrounding the buds often having significant levels of resin historically.
+Indicas originate from hash making regions.
+Indica strains will require more time in vegetative growth to produce large yields per plant.
+They will not develop much more stature once flowering starts.
+Indica dominant strains usually mature in 7 to 9 weeks once 12/12 lighting is provided as natural day length shortens to the critical flowering duration.
 Indica plants do not tolerate high humidity levels and tend to be more root sensitive.
 However, their tolerance for cooler nights and light frosts coupled with faster finishes makes them a popular choice with outdoor growers.

-As a final note in this brief article on the Sativa versus Indica discussion, please note there are always exceptions to the general rules we have described here.
+As a final note in this brief article on the Sativa versus Indica discussion, there are always exceptions to the general rules.
 For example Durban Poison is a fast finishing Sativa with firm buds.
 Some Chitral strains (Indica) will tend to be widely branched and take longer to mature.
 However, following these tips as a guide will serve you well in identifying what you may want to select for in a strain to grow and enjoy for yourself or others.